ThalesMansur/portfolio/README.md

 # Projects

-### Identifying customer high density geolocations for crowd-warehousing and crowd-shipping
+## Project Spotlight: Optimizing Last-Mile Delivery with K-Means Clustering

+### Problem: Delivery scaling past fleet capacity elevated costs tremendously

 [![Model Output](https://img.shields.io/badge/Model_Output-link-green?style=for-the-badge)](https://thalesmansur.github.io/portfolio/contents/kmeans_58-c-points.html)

-1st place project in Supply Chain and Logistics MBA at Fundação Dom Cabral, it uses K-means to identify high costumer density locations so advanced inventories can be placed near its centroid.
-Then, instead of using large trucks stopping at every delivery point, deliveris for the whole day are dropped at a single point and crowdshipped to the final costumer.
+In a recent project that won first place in the Supply Chain and Logistics MBA at Fundação Dom Cabral, I used K-means clustering to enhance last-mile delivery logistics.
+The project identifies high-density customer areas to strategically place advanced inventory locations, reducing delivery time and transportation costs.

-It works by iterating through values of the K-means n_clusters hyperparamater and eliminating clusters that don't satisfy the minimum conditions for cluster survival (chosen number of points inside chosen radius).
-As the number of clusters raises, it starts to sub-divide clusters and lose customer density.
-The optimal point is chosen where the customer density is the highest.
+The approach involves iterating through the K-means n_clusters hyperparameter to find the optimal number of clusters.
+As clusters subdivide, they eventually lose the necessary customer density.
+The selection criteria for the best cluster configuration focus on maximizing customer density and retaining only clusters that meet a specified minimum number of points within a defined radius.
+Once these optimized clusters are established, large trucks deliver to a central drop-off point, where crowdshipping takes over for final delivery.

+This strategic model significantly improves delivery efficiency by reducing stops and placing inventory closer to high-demand areas, enhancing both speed and scalability for modern logistics.

 **Model Results**
 ![Model_results](/contents/model_results.png)